5 Reasons You Should Choose A Moissanite Engagement Ring September 03, 2021

 @diabonworld on Instagram

 Meghan Markle has also been seen sporting lab grown diamonds when, in 2018, she wore earrings studded with the gems.
 Meghan's endorsement of the jewellery gave lab grown diamonds the royal seal of approval!
+Have a look at our collection of moissanite earrings for a goreous bridal set.
 If you are liking her coat in the image take a look at In The Style's gorgeous camel jacket so you can complete her look.

 @bindisueirwin on Instagram